alekay/memory-game/README.md

 [Subtle Paterns by Toptal](https://www.toptal.com/designers/subtlepatterns/)

 ## Contribute
-If you would like to contribute to this project please feel free to make a pull request or propose a file change.
+If you would like to contribute to this project please feel free to make a pull request or fork and propose a file change.